songxujay/MSDNet-for-Medical-Image-Fusion/README.md

 # MSDNet-for-Medical-Image-Fusion
-Accepted in:The 10th International Conference on Image and Graphics(ICIG2019)
+Published in:The 10th International Conference on Image and Graphics(ICIG2019)

 [The paper link](https://link.springer.com/chapter/10.1007/978-3-030-34110-7_24)